rebcabin/ClojureProjects002/asr/README.md

 3. `semsem`: Doubly Semantically Correct Nonsense ASR

-   These are trees without type errors and without value errors, but are such that humans would (probably) not write.
+   These are trees without type errors and without value errors, but are such that humans would (probably) not write then.
 These probe the arithmetic capabilities of the back ends and expose issues such as truncation and overflow.